rjdurlin42/mariokartrev_2_team_4/README.md

 ## Capabilities

 As of right now, we have not begun physical construction of any planned subsystems.
-However, we have submitted signoffs for the Resistance System, HDMI Switching System, Bluetooth System, Power Distribution System, Ride Replay Simulation Acquisition (RRSA) System
+However, we have submitted signoffs for the Resistance System, HDMI Switching System, Bluetooth System, Power Distribution System, Ride Replay Simulation Acquisition (RRSA) System, and the Sensor System

 ## Salient Outcomes